Life at Berea

 Berea College prides itself on maintaining a residential campus with many housing options.
 There are 14 residence halls of various types, including traditional, suite-style, dual-functioning, gender-inclusive and the Ecovillage, which provides environmentally friendly townhouse-style accommodations for single parents and married students.

 Berea is one of the fastest growing towns in Kentucky, so dining options are increasing.
 On campus, there is the Mountaineer Dining Hall, Sandella's Flatbread Cafe, The Farm Store, The Pinnacles Cafe, as well as a suite of local eateries on College Square.
-Local foodie fare includes Native Bagel/Nightjar, Happy Jack's, Apollo Pizza, Papaleno’s and Noodle Nirvana, among others.
+Local foodie fare includes Native Bagel/Nightjar, Apollo Pizza and Papaleno’s, among others.

 Berea is the Folk Arts & Crafts Capital of Kentucky.
 The College and the town are famous for working artists producing unique, handmade items and for teaching others how to make them.
 Berea College Student Craft makes traditional Appalachian handiwork like blankets, brooms, woodcraft and ceramics.
 The nearby Artisan Village in “Old Town” is home to artisan studios, jewelry and fabric stores, glass studios and gift shops.
 You can learn these trades through the student Labor Program, various LearnShops offered throughout the year, or at the Woodworking School at Pine Croft.